 Day Two: Enjoy a tour of San Diego

 Enjoy a full-day tour to the laid-back, Pacific city of San Diego.
 From beaches to boardwalks, to the fields and footpaths of sprawling Balboa Park, there's plenty of outdoor space to enjoy the weather and outdoor way of life.

 Day Three: Optional Santa Monica and Malibu Tour

 Relax and explore, or join an optional excursion to discover the gorgeous, yet very different coastal resorts of Santa Monica and Malibu.
 Stroll down the Santa Monica boardwalk, see the pier and Ferris wheel and enjoy the exceptional shopping on Third Street Promenade.
 Afterwards, follow the beautiful coastal drive along the bay to chic, picturesque Malibu.

-Another unforgettable day awaits as you journey to the abyss that is the Grand Canyon.
-Perhaps venture out to experience the sunrise in this unique setting before enjoying an optional helicopter flight, on which you'll swoop like an eagle into the Canyon itself.
+Another unforgettable day awaits.
+Wake early to witness the breathtaking sight as the sun rises over the Grand Canyon - one of nature's most eye popping sights.
+Later, perhaps enjoy an optional helicopter flight, on which you'll swoop like an eagle into the Canyon itself.

 This afternoon, we'll continue through the awe-inspiring desert landscape to Las Vegas.